bulieme/bot-mc/README.md

 ```

 # REMINDER

-Please if you want to """"OWN"""" this code for your youtube stuff, go away.
+pls do not own this code for views. i dont want you to """own""" this code and profit all of it.

 only make tutorials how to run this.
+Clone this to ur repo to to own it for urself.